bowdoincollege/iOS-OSC-Sender/README.md

 The app must be configured in ```Settings``` with the IP address and port to send message to.
-Settings was used rather than an in-app configuration to allow the app to be put in single application or guided access mode, thus preventing users from doing anythin on the device other than run the app.
+Settings was used rather than an in-app configuration to allow the app to be put in single application or guided access mode, thus preventing users from doing anything on the device other than run the app.

 The messages sent by the buttons and the icons and text are not user configurable in this version of the app.